 (b) the order ceased to have effect in accordance with subsection (1)(a) and —

-(i) the offender reporting order, past offender reporting order or prohibition order is quashed on appeal; or
+(i) the offender reporting order, past offender reporting order or protection order is quashed on appeal; or

 (ii) in the case of an offender reporting order or past offender reporting order — the reportable offender’s finding of guilt in respect of the offence that resulted in the making of that order is quashed or set aside by a court.

-(3) For the purposes of this section, it is irrelevant whether or not a person may lodge, or has lodged, an appeal in respect of a finding of guilt or an offender reporting order, past offender reporting order or prohibition order.
+(3) For the purposes of this section, it is irrelevant whether or not a person may lodge, or has lodged, an appeal in respect of a finding of guilt or an offender reporting order, past offender reporting order or protection order.

+[Section 59 amended by No. 54 of 2012 s.
+42(2).]

 60. Application for new order

 (1) If an order ceases to have effect in accordance with section 59(1), the reportable offender may apply under this Division for a new order.